 Talent DI finishes 10 mm incision

-Talent releasing the mammary gland from the dermal layer.
+Talent DI releasing the mammary gland from the dermal layer.

 Add PBS to cover the exposed gland [1].

-Talent adding PBS to the exposed gland.
+Talent DI adding PBS to the exposed gland.

 Use a 5-0 (five-oh) silk braided suture to create a purse-string suture along the periphery of the opening [1].
 Then, insert an edge of the MIW so that the dermal layer engages into the receiving notch of the MIW [2].

-Talent suturing the opening.
+Talent DI suturing the opening.

-Talent inserting an edge of the MIW.
+Talent DI inserting an edge of the MIW.

 While stretching the epithelium at the opposite side of the MIW, push the metal MIW into place such that the dermal layer fully engages the receiving notch around the entire MIW circumference [1].
 Cinch the purse string tight to draw the dermal layer into the notch and tie off the layer to secure the window [2].

-Talent pushing the metal MIW into place.
+Talent DI pushing the metal MIW into place.

-Talent tying off the suture.
+Talent DI tying off the suture.

 Apply a topical antibiotic to the dermal layer at the MIW, and continuously monitor the mouse until it has regained sufficient consciousness to maintain sternal recumbency [1].
 House the MIW-implanted mouse separately on soft bedding with an igloo placed in the cage and allow the mouse to recover for 48 hours before imaging [2].

-Talent applying a topical antibiotic to the dermal layer at the MIW.
+Talent DI applying a topical antibiotic to the dermal layer at the MIW.

-Talent transferring the mouse in the cage.
+Talent DI transferring the mouse in the cage.

 Positioning and Maintaining Mouse on the Microscope Stage for Imaging